Battle of Mas Deu: Battle

 Ricardos planned to maneuver Conde de la Unión's cavalry and then send Courten's Walloon Guards on a sweep around the village of Thuir to hit the flank of the Mas Deu camp.
 At 5:00 AM on the morning of 17 May, two Spanish batteries under the command of the Prince of Montforte opened fire.
 Each battery was composed of 12 4-pound guns and four 6-inch howitzers.
 The bombardment went on until 9:00 AM with the French infantry sheltering in the ravines near the camp.
 Apparently this ended the action for the day, with the French troops holding firm despite the prolonged artillery barrage.

-On the 18th, Ricardos reorganized his center, placing José Urrutia y de la Cases and Juan Manuel Cajigal in charge of the reserve cavalry.
-They were ordered to break through the French center where the troops of Victor Amédée Willot and Kervéguen stood.
-Kervéguen's counterattack against Cajigal's horsemen failed and Dugua's guns had to cover the withdrawal of Kervéguen's soldiers.
+On the 18th, Ricardos reorganized his center, placing José Urrutia y de las Casas and Juan Manuel de Cagigal in charge of the reserve cavalry.
+They were ordered to break through the French center where the troops of Amédée Willot and Kervéguen stood.
+Kervéguen's counterattack against Cagigal's horsemen failed and Dugua's guns had to cover the withdrawal of Kervéguen's soldiers.
 Evening found the French line still intact but stretched by trying to hold back their adversaries' superior numbers.
 In the night, a rumor swept through the French camp that the Spanish were massacring the outposts.
 At 3:00 AM firing broke out between the pickets of both sides.
 Numbers of French troops panicked and fled back to Perpignan.
 That night, Bonaventure Benet, a priest who helped bury the French dead, spied out the location of each French unit and sent this information to Spanish headquarters.

 On 19 May, Sauret was wounded in the leg and his battalion lost heart and retreated.
 Exploiting this withdrawal, Ricardos ordered Osuna to break into the camp supported by the fire of 14 cannons.
 To counter Osuna's attack, Dagobert sent help from the right flank.
 The Bezieres Volunteer Battalion and the 2nd Battalion of Haute-Garonne counterattacked but were repulsed by the Spanish soldiers' disciplined ranks.
 The French began to abandon their camp and artillery.
 While his horsemen covered the retreat, Mirabel was wounded in the leg by an exploding howitzer shell.
 De Flers personally rallied one battalion, but it was driven off by the Spanish cavalry.